The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: The SAGA Survey Strategy

-With the compiled information in our `Grand List,' we define our Milky Way hosts based on four criteria: (1) an absolute $K$-band criteria, (2) a set of cuts to reduce stellar foregrounds, (3) cuts based on the local galactic environment and (4) distance cuts for our survey.
+With the compiled information in our Grand List, we define our MW hosts based on four criteria: (1) an absolute $K$-band criterion, (2) a set of cuts to reduce stellar foregrounds, (3) cuts based on the local galactic environment, and (4) distance cuts for our survey.
 We detail these criteria below and summarize in \autoref{eq:hostlist_cuts}.

-First, we require our Milky Way hosts to have an absolute $K$-band magnitude in the range $-23 > M_K > -24.6$.
+First, we require our MW hosts to have an absolute $K$-band magnitude in the range $-23 > M_K > -24.6$.
 We use this magnitude as a proxy for total stellar mass.
 As shown in \paperone{}, this range corresponds to the possible magnitude of the central galaxy hosted by a halo of virial mass of~$1.6 \times 10^{12}\,\msun$, when a simple galaxy--halo connection model is assumed (see Figure~2 of \paperone{}).
 The corresponding stellar mass range for the host galaxy is $10^{10}$--$10^{11}$\,\msun.
-The virial radius corresponding to this halo mass is $\sim$\,300\,kpc.
+The virial radius corresponding to this halo mass is $\sim$300\,kpc.

-We next require that hosts are sufficiently far from the Galactic plane to reduce stellar foregrounds ($|b| \geq 25^\circ$).
+We next require hosts to be sufficiently far from the Galactic plane to reduce stellar foregrounds ($|b| \geq 25^\circ$).
 To avoid saturated regions around very bright stars, we search the Hipparcos-2 catalog \citep{Hipparcos} within the virial radius.
-We remove hosts with a very bright foreground star $H_P < 5$ ($H_P$ is the broad optical Hipparcos magnitude) which can significantly reduce the region of usable photometry.
+We remove hosts with a very bright foreground star, $H_P < 5$ ($H_P$ is the broad optical Hipparcos magnitude), which can significantly reduce the region of usable photometry.